stajkowski/aws-networking/README.md

 module "aws-networking" {
   source  = "stajkowski/networking/aws"
   version = "1.0.0"
-  project_name = "projecta"
+  project_name = local.project_name
-  environment = var.environment
+  environment = local.environment
-  parent_pool_cidr_block = var.parent_cidr
+  parent_pool_cidr_block = local.parent_pool_cidr_block
   network_config = local.env_network_config[var.environment]
 }
 ```
 The following example will create:

 1. A parent IPAM pool with CIDR 10.0.0.0/8
-2. 2 VPCs, one name "egress" and the other named "infra1" with CIDRs assigned from the parent pool.
+2. 2 VPCs, one named "egress" and the other named "infra1" with CIDRs assigned from the parent pool.
 3. In the "egress" VPC, 2 public subnets and 2 private with CIDRs assigned from the "egress" VPC pool.
 4. In the "infra1" VPC, 2 private subnets with CIDRs assigned from the "infra1" VPC pool.
 5. In the "egress" VPC, 1 public route table and 2 private route tables (NAT Gateway HA).
 6. In the "infra1" VPC, 1 private route table.
 6. NACLs for each public/private subnet and assigned.
-7. In the "egress" VPC, an Internet Gateway and 2 NAT Gateways (NAT GW in each private subnet).
+7. In the "egress" VPC, an Internet Gateway and 2 NAT Gateways (NAT GW in each public subnet).
 8. In the "egress" VPC, a VPCE Gateway is added for "s3" in the public/private route tables.
 8. In the "egress" VPC, private link support is added ("ec2 &"sts") to each private subnet since scope is "private".
 9. In the "infra1" VPC, private link support is added ("ec2 &"sts") to each private subnet since scope is "private".